Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Pilot Study

 \section{Pilot Study}

-We present the details of a pilot study in this section.
-The study was approved by the national institutional review board (IRB) of South Korea.
-The pilot study aimed to evaluate the effectiveness of \techname{}-Lite and identify challenges for tool improvement.
+We conducted a pilot study by using \techname{}-lite as a probe.
+The goal was to evaluate the effectiveness of \techname{}-Lite and identify limitations for improving the tool.
+The study was approved by the National Institutional Review Board (IRB) of South Korea.
 We first describe the study procedure, and then provide the results, and takeaways from the study.